Business Valuation: Busting Common Myths

 Fact: While technically true, you could leave a lot of money on the table without a certified business valuation.
 Having an accurate baseline figure gets it all out in the open when you’re ready to sell.

-If you don’t have a certified business valuation report, the chances are that your valuation may be deemed implausible.
+If you don’t have a certified business valuation report, your valuation may be deemed implausible.
 To avoid this, it’s best to adhere to professional valuation guidelines and standards and engage a knowledgeable, certified professional with access to comparable and transactional market databases.

 Moreover, when you engage an accredited business valuation firm, you also arm yourself with the knowledge to make informed business decisions.
 Business appraisal is a complex process, and only a specialist will know what information is relevant and should be included and what is irrelevant.